Can Cats Eat Cheese?

 - Blue cheese: Know what makes cheese blue?
 Mold.
 This type of cheese, including Stilton, is made with cultures of the mould Penicillium, which can be toxic to pets.
 For this reason, don't feed your cat mouldy cheeses.

-Feeding your cat a bit of cheese here and there shouldn't be a problem, but speak to your cat's vet about whether or not it's a healthy option for your kitty.
+Feeding your cat a bit of cheese here and there shouldn't be a problem, but speak to your cat's vet about whether or not it's a healthy option for them.
 If you do feed your cat cheese, only give it to them once in a while and in small amounts.
 That'll give them something to smile about!